pstorli/CSharpToast/README.md

 This is needed when either the default language implementation is lacking, see java Android, or when there is no default language implementation.

-I did google on this and found unfathomibly difficult or near impossible solutions.

-This solution is a form, in straight c#, no crazy libs or anyting else needed.

 The steps below illustrate the steps I took to create the toast, but you can, if desired, just download the app here with all of these steps already completed.